 Generators shall not be used for grid support services, peak shaving demand, response programs, or participation in energy markets.

-All generators, including temporary or emergency generators, must be housed in sound-mitigating enclosures to mitigate noise.
-Testing of generators may only take place during times approved by the Planning Commission as part of special land use approval.
+All generators, including temporary or emergency generators, must be housed in sound-mitigating enclosures to mitigate noise and not go above 55 decibels.
+Testing of generators may only take place during normal business hours Monday-Friday 9-5 PM and the Company must get approval from the Planning Commission prior to commencing any non-emergency testing.

-The Planning Commission may require generators to be powered by natural gas or other green energy as part of special land use approval.
+The Planning Commission may require generators to be powered by solar or wind as part of special land use approval.

 Rooftop Appurtenances and Equipment.
 All roof-mounted appurtenances and equipment shall be screened on four sides with materials that are consistent and harmonious with the building’s façade and character.
 Such screening shall be provided in order to screen the equipment from off-site view and to buffer sound generated by such equipment.

 Utilities, Roads and Township Services.
-Applicants and facility operators and owners of medium-scale and hyperscale datacenters and/or digital mining uses shall provide the Township with an initial study, and with annual studies as requested by the Township, of all utilities, roads, and the type, size and quantity of firefighting equipment that will be used or need to be added to serve a facility of this size and for this particular use.
+Applicants and facility operators and owners of medium-scale and hyperscale datacenters and/or digital mining uses shall provide the Township with an initial study, and with annual studies of all utilities, roads, and the type, size and quantity of firefighting equipment that will be used or need to be added to serve a facility of this size and for this particular use.
 The applicant, facility operator or owner shall pay for all extensions, additions, improvements or additional facilities, vehicles, or equipment needed to provide the additional utilities, roads, and/or Township services.
+All initial and annual studies must be made publicly accessible online.

 Dewatering.
-Dewatering is specifically prohibited during the construction and operation unless specifically approved by the Planning Commission as part of special land use approval.
+Dewatering is specifically prohibited during the construction and operation. .

 Battery Storage.
 If a facility owner or operator or property owner desires to use battery storage or any other device or group of devices capable of storing energy in order to supply electrical energy at a later time, whether the energy is stored for use on-site or off-site, the facility owner and operator shall demonstrate compliance with all fire standards and other applicable requirements, and must include fire suppression systems and securities designed specifically for battery storage.